A Physics-Informed Neural Network Framework for Simulating Creep Buckling in Growing Viscoelastic Biological Tissues: Creep Buckling Analysis of Viscoelastic Structures via PINN

 and the time increase is $\Delta t = 0.5$ s for each viscoelastic training.

 The evolution of the shell's deformation is presented in Figs. \ref{fig:cylinder-buckling}c and \ref{fig:cylinder-buckling}d.
 In Fig. \ref{fig:cylinder-buckling}c, the deformation profile of the outer surface is plotted at different time instances, illustrating the progressive lateral deflection and the onset of buckling.
 The initially circular shell gradually deviates from its original shape due to viscoelastic creep, eventually leading to instability.
 The corresponding displacement fields at specific time snapshots are visualized in Fig. \ref{fig:cylinder-buckling}d.
 At $t=0^+$, the shell exhibits a nearly uniform radial contraction due to the applied pressure.
 As creep deformation progresses, localized bending deformations emerge, which intensify over time, culminating in a pronounced buckled shape at $t=4\tau$.
 To validate the PINN predictions, the buckling pressure obtained from the viscoelastic simulation is still compared with two classical elastic buckling solutions and FEM results.
-Case A: The shell is modeled as a material with an initial modulus ($E=E_\infty + E_1$).
+Case A: The shell is modeled as an material with initial modulus ($E=E_\infty + E_1$).
 Case B: The shell is modeled with its long-term elastic modulus ($E=E_\infty$).
-The comparison indicates that the buckling pressure of the viscoelastic cylinder is within the expected range between the two elastic cases.
+The comparison indicates that the buckling pressure of the viscoelastic cylinder within the expected range between two elastic cases.

 The results presented for both the cantilever beam and the thin cylindrical shell confirm that the proposed PINN framework is a viable and accurate tool for predicting creep buckling phenomena of viscoelastic structures.
 The findings consistently suggest that PINN can capture these instability-driven deformations naturally through their intrinsic training dynamics, potentially streamlining stability analysis compared to traditional methods requiring explicit perturbations.
+Furthermore, we also proved theoretically how the Adam optimizer brings in perturabation for buckling (Appendix C).
 This capability highlights the significant potential of PINN for analyzing time-dependent instabilities in diverse engineering and biomechanics applications.